AliAkhavan20/kubernetes/keepalived and HAproxy/README.md

-!!This Document Helps you to install a Multi-Master kubernetes with HA and Keepalived in linux-ubuntu!!
+!!install a Multi-Master kubernetes with HA and Keepalived in linux-ubuntu!!
 ----------------------------------------------------
 # Update and Install keepalived and haproxy